 Our Story Circle is at the heart of our work.
-Our Honorary Advisor, Amy Skillman explains why it is so empowering to be a part of this initiative.
-Essay: Courage, Motherhood, and the Act of Leaving by Amy Skillman
+COURAGE, MOTHERHOOD, AND THE ACT OF LEAVING explains why it is so empowering to be a part of this initiative.
+The essay was written by Honorary Advisor, Amy Skillman.

 This piece, PROMISING PRACTICES IN SOCIAL AND CULTURAL INTERACTION, points to the power of personal narrative in the cultural and social interactions of newcomer immigrant and refugee women.
 Women bond over similar experience and challenges they face in their new communities, and together, they are learning how to lessen their alienation and build self-confidence.
 Written by Amy Skillman for the Institute for Cultural Partnerships.